almorcrette/CV/README.md

 - My attention to detail ensured high levels of policy compliance at Adam Smith International and Power to Change Trust, contributing to industry credibility and strengthening the evidence base for what works.
 [Read more](/skills/eagle-eyed.md)

 ### Getting things done
-_I combine determination with pragmatism to ensure that I am reliably dependable._
+_I combine determination with pragmatism to ensure that I am dependable in my delivery._

 - Despite significant upheaval at the organisation, and in society and the economy at large, I delivered Power to Change's ambitious Covid-19 Renewal Initative on time and budget, with very positive feedback from beneficiaries, stakeholders, partners and our Board.
 [Read more](/skills/getting-things-done.md)

 ### Nurturing people
 _I am a team player.
-I dedicated to helping my colleagues to thrive so that they can support me in return, and together we perform exceptionally._
+I am dedicated to helping my colleagues to thrive so that they can support me in return, and together we perform exceptionally._

 - I used a time-critial, mission-critical programme during a time of crisis to motivate my colleagues and invest in their long-term skills development.
 [Read more](/skills/nurturing-people.md)